-As the adage goes, planning to fail is failing to plan.
-Of course, Benjamin Franklin wasn’t thinking of the retail industry when he originally said it, but it’s appropriate nonetheless.
-And especially so for merchandise planning.
-After all, if the merchandise you stock doesn't match up with consumer demand, is it even worth opening up shop?
+If you fail to plan, you are planning to fail.
+Often attributed to Benjamin Franklin, we doubt he had the retail industry on his mind when he said it.
+However, it’s still appropriate.
+And especially so for your merchandise planning*.
+After all, if the merchandise your stock doesn't match consumer demand, is it even worth opening up your shop?

 What is merchandise planning?